DevExpress-Examples/XAF_generate-a-sequential-number-for-a-persistent-object-within-a-database-transaction/CS/XPO/Readme.md

 ## Additional Information

 1. As an alternative, you can implement much simpler solutions at the database level or by using the built-in `DistributedIdGeneratorHelper.Generate` method.
-Refer to the following article for more details: [An overview of approaches to implementing a user-friendly sequential number for use with an XPO business class](https://www.devexpress.com/Support/Center/p/T567184").
+Refer to the following article for more details: [Auto-Generate Unique Number Sequence](https://www.devexpress.com/Support/Center/p/T567184").
-2. In application with Security System, the newly generated sequence number will appear in the Detail View only after a manual refresh (in other words, it will be empty right after saving a new record), because the sequence is generated on the server side only and is not passed to the client.
+2. In application with the Security System, the newly generated sequence number will appear in the Detail View only after a manual refresh (in other words, it will be empty right after saving a new record), because the sequence is generated on the server side only and is not passed to the client.
 See the following section of the **Auto-Generate Unique Number Sequence** KB article: [Refresh the Identifier field value in UI](https://docs.devexpress.com/eXpressAppFramework/403605/business-model-design-orm/unique-auto-increment-number-generation#refresh-the-identifier-field-value-in-the-ui).
 3. You can specify the initial sequence value manually.
 For this purpose, either edit the **Sequence** table in the database or use the [standard XPO/XAF](https://docs.devexpress.com/eXpressAppFramework/113711/data-manipulation-and-business-logic/create-read-update-and-delete-data) techniques to manipulate the `Sequence` objects.
 For example, you can use the following code:

 	```cs